The Best Credit Cards for Bad Credit

 The Discover it® Secured Credit Card – No Annual Fee* has an APR of 23.24%, which is a little higher than some of the other secured cards out there, but it makes up for it with its cashback rewards, no annual fee, and no penalty APR.
 The Discover it® Secured Credit Card – No Annual Fee* is also good if you need to transfer a balance from another credit card, because balance transfer funds get an intro APR of only 10.99% for the first six months.

-- Once approved, your minimum security deposit amount of $200 or more will establish your credit line (up to the amount we can approve).
+- A security deposit of $200 or more will establish your credit line (up to the amount we can approve).
+Automatic monthly reviews start at one year to see if we can transition you to an account with no security deposit.

 - Earn 2% cash back at restaurants & gas stations on up to $1,000 in combined purchases each quarter.
 Earn 1% cash back on all other purchases.